 Glassmaker’s stand:

 There were food stands.
 One of them was unique.
-It is the first time I saw such street nut toasting.
+It was the first time I saw such street nut toasting.

 Most of the sellers on the market looked like Bedouins.
-Despite all the antiquities and the environment, one piece of technology nobody was willing to be left without is the smartphone.
+Despite all the antiquities and the environment, one piece of technology nobody was willing to be left without was the smartphone.

-There was a stand of camel wool production.
-They said that camel wool is very healthy and helps with joint and head pain.
-It also supposed to help with sleep problems.
+There was a stand for camel wool production.
+They said camel wool is very healthy and helps with joint and head pain.
+It is also supposed to help with sleep problems.

 This woman was preparing a rug from camel wool.

-This is a stand of colored sand bottles.
-You can buy different size bottles and at extra cost, you can make a custom order where a name will be added to the bottle.
+Here is a stand with colored sand bottles.
+You can buy different-sized bottles, and you can make a custom order where a name will be added to the bottle at extra cost.

-We had guests and thought it would make a nice souvenir so bought a couple.
+We had guests and thought it would make a nice souvenir, so we bought a couple.
 The price of a bottle was 40 NIS.

 Here you can see the man holding a note, probably making sure the name is spelled correctly.